Erysiphaceae: Genera

 Phyllactinia consists of three sections, two of which were formerly considered separate genera: sect.
 Leveillula, sect.
 Phyllactinia, and sect.
 Basiphyllactinia.
 Section Leveillula formerly had the anamorph genus Oidopsis and consists of two main groups found on herbs and shrubs.
 One produces bright white cottony or puffy tufted mycelium often on host plants' stems, and the other produces weak feathery or fluffy mycelium often on host plants' leaves.
-Section Phyllactinia, some species formely included in the anamorph genus Ovulariopsis, is mostly found on shrubs and trees and produces smooth weak pale mycelium on leaf undersides.
+Section Phyllactinia, some species formerly included in the anamorph genus Ovulariopsis, is mostly found on shrubs and trees and produces smooth weak pale mycelium on leaf undersides.
 Section Basiphyllactinia is found on various forbs, shrubs, and trees, and produces usually thick dense colourful mycelium on lower or both sides of leaves.